-We believe our worldwide provision for taxes is reasonable, but our ultimate tax liability may differ from the amounts recorded in our financial statements and may materially adversely affect our financial results in the period or periods for which such determination is made.
-We have created reserves with respect to such tax liabilities where we believe it to be appropriate.
-However, there can be no assurance that our ultimate tax liability will not exceed the reserves that we have created.
+We believe that our worldwide provision for income taxes is reasonable, but our ultimate tax liability may differ from the amounts recorded in our financial statements.
+Any additional income tax liability may have a material adverse effect on our financial results in the period or periods for which such determination is made.
+We have established reserves for such additional income tax liabilities as we believe are appropriate.
+However, there can be no assurance that our ultimate income tax liability will not exceed those reserves.

-In addition, tax law and regulatory changes in the U.S., E.U. and other jurisdictions, including tax law and regulatory changes that may be enacted by U.S. President Biden's administration or otherwise enacted as a result of tax policy recommendations from organizations such as the Organization for Economic Co-operation and Development (the "OECD") have and may continue to have an impact on our financial condition and results of operations.
+Tax law and regulatory changes in the U.S., the E.U. and other jurisdictions, including tax law and regulatory changes that may be enacted by the U.S. federal and state governments or as a result of tax policy recommendations from organizations such as the Organization for Economic Co-operation and Development (the "OECD"), have and may continue to have an impact on our financial condition and results of operations.